Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-screenshot-specific-element.md

 - Type `Screenshot` within the menu
 - Select the `Capture node screenshot` to capture the selected element.

-Wow, I hope your as excited about this hidden menu as I am.
+I hope you are as excited about this hidden menu as I am.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/axZu4wW6WR4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>